fhammerschmidt/textbook/src/chapters/ds/memoization.md

 <!--
 *****
 MRC 7/22/21: the section below needs a lot more explanation.
-Also the value `big` was undefined in the original notes.
-We need to figure out how big it should be.
+Also the value `big` was undefined in the original notes, so the code didn't compile.
+I added a definition of `target + 1` but IDK whether that's "big enough".
 *****

 ## Optimal Line Breaking